 Wine Corks, both real and synthetic work fine

 - 37 for the big red hat head

 - 19 for the small blue hat head

 9 x 12 piece of fleece or an inexpensive fleece blanket

 Instructions for the snowman head

 There are 2 ways to paint the wine corks and both work fine.
-You can paint each cork first, and let dry, or you can attach them together and then paint them.
+You can paint each cork first, and let it dry, or you can attach them together and then paint them.
 You may need 2 coats of paint.
-For this head we painted to corks first.
+For this head, we painted corks first.

 Protect a flat surface with wax paper.
 To make a large head, lay out 37 corks, good side down (the side that is flat and doesn’t have a divot, or big divot from the corkscrew).
 Start with 1 row of 4, 1 row of 5, 1 row of 6, 1 row of 7 (the middle) and 1 row of 6, 1 row of 5, 1 row of 4.

 To make a smaller head, lay out 19 corks.
 Start with 1 row of 3, 1 row of 4, 1 row of 5 (the middle), 1 row of 4 and 1 row of 3.